acm-uiuc/icpc-website/contest/about.md

     <div>
       Register <a href="/contest/register.html">here</a>! (requires Google login)
       <br><br>
       Check this page for updates as we get closer to the contest.
-We will also send $
+We will also send e-mail updates to registered students.
+Registration closes promptly at 10:30 AM CDT on Saturday, April 18th.
     </div>
 </div>